mir-group/nequip/docs/guide/conventions.md

 # Conventions

-## Glossary

-Some common terms used in the codebase are presented as follows.

- - **config**: the `.yaml` file that is used to configure the training, validation, and/or testing run

 ## Data Format Conventions
  - Cells vectors are given in ASE style as the **rows** of the cell matrix
  - The first index in an edge tuple (``edge_index[0]``) is the center atom, and the second (``edge_index[1]``) is the neighbor

 ## Pressure / stress / virials